uevs/VaporVibes/README.md

 </p>

 A simple Vapor implementation to learn about Swift On Server.
+An iOS frontend can be found [here](https://github.com/uevs/GoodVibes) and on [TestFlight](https://testflight.apple.com/join/oDaC4Crc).

 ## Description
 This project allows Academy hackers to send good vibes to each other.
 You can send a new vibe with a POST request and you can get a random vibe with a GET request.
 If you save your vibe ID while you create a new one, you can also edit or delete it at a later time with PUT and DELETE requests.